-We all run into times when an app freezes or stops responding.
-So you might need to force close apps on your iPhone and iPad to fix such issues.
-Just like on Apple Watch, close an app completely so that when you open it again, it starts afresh rather than resuming from where you left off.
-When this happens, any temporary issues you might have encountered automatically get resolved.
-So let’s see the process to follow on different models of iPhones and iPads.
+At times certain instances occur where an app stops responding or freezes and this calls for force closing the app on your device to fix any such issues.
+The method works the same on iPhone, iPad, and Apple Watch and closes an app completely so that when you open it again, it starts afresh.
+Doing so automatically resolves any temporary issues you might have encountered.
+So let’s see the process to follow on different models of iPhones and iPad.